 Other early years settings and wraparound childcare like childminders and nurseries can stay open to all children, where it’s needed to help parents and carers go to work, attend educational settings or seek medical help.

 Any social mixing outside a household or support bubble indoors is still banned under the regulations until May 17, however, when two households or a group of six will be able to mix for social reasons inside.

 Are baby classes allowed during the second lockdown?

-Baby classes, such as those gymboree-style classes that include sensory play, music sessions or art sessions, are closed during the third lockdown throughout February and into March, to comply with the government’s new guidelines.
+Baby classes, such as those gymboree-style classes that include sensory play, music sessions or art sessions, are allowed from April 12 onwards.

-Baby and toddler groups are not allowed to continue in lockdown because essentially, baby classes such as these focus on the social, cognitive and physical development of little ones – sometimes with parents and carers in attendance too.
-For this reason, they are not explicitly considered ‘childcare services’ and there is too much inter-household mixing, leading to potential for the virus to spread while cases were at their highest.
+Baby and toddler groups were closed during the third lockdown because essentially, they focus on the social, cognitive and physical development of children and to help with this, parents and carers are often in attendance too.
+This means that they’re not explicitly considered ‘childcare services’ and there was too much inter-household mixing, with potential for the virus to spread while cases were at their highest.